ClickUp vs Basecamp: Which Project Tool Fits Your Team? (2026)

 Basecamp

-Basecamp Plus requires a separate Timesheet upgrade at additional cost.
-Pro Unlimited includes timesheets.
+Basecamp Plus requires a separate Timesheet add-on at $50/month flat (regardless of team size).
+Pro Unlimited includes timesheets at no extra cost.
 Time can be logged against to-do items.
-There are no billable rates, no cost tracking, no budget comparisons, and no invoice generation.
+There are no billable rates, no cost tracking, no budget comparisons, and no invoice generation (Basecamp Pricing, Hamsterstack).

 Verdict

 ClickUp has the edge -- time tracking is included on all plans with more detailed reporting and timesheet management.
-Basecamp's time tracking is an add-on on Plus and more basic.
+Basecamp's time tracking costs an extra $50/month on Plus and is more basic.
 Neither platform connects time to billing, which is a shared gap for service businesses.

 ClickUp pricing (2026)